 More about Pareto rule.

-Сause-effect diagrams (Ishikawa diagram or “Fishbone Diagram”) help to find out possible reasons for origin of these or that problems.
+Сause-effect diagrams (Ishikawa diagram or “Fishbone Diagram”) help to find out possible reasons for the origin of these or that problems.
 While developing products, every problem has several reasons, Sauro says.
 Ishikawa diagram method helps to define the most essential connections among various system elements.

-The method works like this: at first all problems you want to avoid are written out.
+The method works like this: at first, all problems you want to avoid are written out.
 Then you define possible reasons for these problems (“users should register for making a purchase”, “the price is too high”, “no advertisements”).
 Group them according to some criteria.
-Then with the help of “Why?” question search for the root of the problem (“Why few users visit the page with a product description”).
+Then with the help of the “Why?” question search for the root of the problem (“Why few users visit the page with a product description”).

 More about Ishikawa diagrams.